rostislav-matveev/FvwmPy/README.md

 to *Send_ConfigInfo* command.
 It is a list of strings, each is a module configuration line.

-  **Note** Each configuration line is concatenation of module name and configuration parameters without any delimiter.
+  **Note:** Each configuration line is concatenation of module name and configuration parameters without any delimiter.
 So the line `*FvwmMymodule:Geometry 100x100+0-0` in FVWM's config is passed to the module as '*FvwmMymoduleGeometry 100x100+0-0'.
 I am not sure